Evilazaro/DevExp-MicrosoftDevBox/README.md

 The primary script `deploy.sh` automates the deployment of the Microsoft Dev Box.
 It handles the following tasks:
 - Logs into Azure.
-- Sets up static variables.
-- Creates Azure resources.
 - Deploys Azure Compute Gallery.
-- Builds virtual machine images.
+- Builds virtual machine images for FrontEnd and BackEnd developers.
 - Deploys Microsoft DevBox.

+## FrontEnd Developers

+## BackEnd Developers

+### Docker

 ## Prerequisites